deepinv/deepinv/docs/source/user_guide/training/distributed.rst

 .. note::

-    This is different from data-parallel training.
+    This is different from `data-parallel training offered by pytorch <https://docs.pytorch.org/tutorials/intermediate/ddp_tutorial.html>`_.
     In data parallelism, each GPU sees different images.
 Here, each rank works on different parts of the same image or volume.
 Therefore, all ranks should usually iterate over the same minibatches.